Shengfang/datasciencecoursera/codebook.md

 The complete list of variables of each feature vector is available in 'features.txt' and descriptions can be found in 'feature_info.txt'.

-The file 'tidydata.txt' contains 81 variable.
+The file 'tidydata.txt' contains 81 variables that are listed below.
 Except for the first two variables, all the others (either measuremnt on mean or std) are extracted from the whole database and further analyzed.

 "subject"                         "activity"                        "tBodyAcc-mean()-X"
 "tBodyAcc-mean()-Y"               "tBodyAcc-mean()-Z"               "tBodyAcc-std()-X"